 Jump to:

 - Carrots and Zucchini: When these absorb the liquid, they cook until fork tender and pair well with the meat.
+For best results, do not add the zucchini until there is around 30-45 minutes left.
+If you add the zucchini in earlier, it will fall apart.

 - Broth/Stock: I like to use vegetable stock to get more vegetable nutrients, but beef stock works well too.
 As long as you use enough braising liquid (3-4 cups) you can use whichever you prefer.